Paiwan language

 Paiwan (Vinuculjan, /pwn/) is a native language of southern Taiwan.
 It is spoken as a first language by the ethnic Paiwan, a Taiwanese indigenous people, and historically as a second language by most people in southern Taiwan.
 Paiwan is a Formosan language of the Austronesian language family.
 It is also one of the national languages of Taiwan.

 Dialects

+Although there aren't any solid dialects, many people have made guesses on what they think are the dialects.
 Paiwan variants are seen divided into the following dialect zones by Ferrell.